Preventing business email compromise (BEC) attacks and scams

 3. Prioritize strong security

-Consider implementing Security Information and Event Management (SIEM) and Managed Detection and Response (MDR) solutions to gain broader visibility into network activity and potential threats, allowing for faster detection and response to BEC attempts.
+Consider implementing security solutions like Security Information and Event Management (SIEM) and Managed eXtended Detection and Response (MXDR).
+These provide broader visibility into network activity and potential threats, allowing for faster detection and response to BEC attempts.

 How Todyl protects against BEC

-BEC attacks are more prevalent than ever, which is why it’s crucial that companies implement strong security programs to combat threat actor’s evolving techniques.
+Business email compromise attacks are more prevalent than ever.
+That's why it’s crucial to implement strong security programs to combat evolving threats.

 Read how Todyl’s MXDR team jumped in to help a partner after they fell victim to a BEC attack.